mrpotatoes/react-layout-manager/README.md

 }
 ```

 The next best bet is to not do this at all and instead your function signature could be something similar to the following code.
-This allows your test to inject the function you're testing with a `logger` (so it doesn't pollute the test output) and your `db` so you aren't doing actual DB calls.
+This allows your test to inject the function your testing with a `logger` (so it doesn't pollute the test output) and your `db` so you aren't doing actual DB calls.
 Easy peasy.

 ```js
 const main = async (logger, db) => { }